 Under the rigid layer of rock we live on, the Earth’s asthenosphere is like dense plastic.

 Because of its fluid-like properties, mantle convection can occur.
 Then, mantle convection is the main driver of plate tectonics.

-And it’s because of convection deep down beneath our feet why we have volcanoes and earthquakes as well.
+And it’s because of convection deep down beneath our feet that we have volcanoes and earthquakes as well.